idf_component.yml

 matches

-A list of conditional dependencies that should be applied to the dependency.
-The dependency is only included when any of the if-clauses is true.
+A list of conditional dependencies to be applied to the dependency.
+The dependency is included if any of the if

 rules

-A list of conditional dependencies that should be applied to the dependency.
-The dependency is only included when all of the if-clauses are true.
+A list of conditional dependencies to be applied to the dependency.
+The dependency is included only if all of the if

 Conditional Dependencies